Posted in

 Read Also: How to Find Shelters that Accept Families with Children

-Locations Offering Hotel Vouchers for Homeless People in Oregon
+Locations that Offer FREE Hotel Vouchers for Homeless People in Oregon

-ODHS communicate with local shelters and nonprofit organizations to help homeless people and families with emergency motel vouchers.
+ODHS communicates with local shelters and nonprofit organizations to help homeless people and families with emergency motel vouchers.

 Website: https://www.oregon.gov/dhs